gwarf/dotfiles/README.md

       https://www.reddit.com/r/NixOS/comments/xtq2tb/best_way_to_manage_multiple_home_manager_configs/
 - [ ] Clean packages sets in inputs.
 - [ ] Disable/clean/remove `/etc/nixos/configuration.nix`, finalise switch to
       flakes.
-Unless it makes sense to keep this to do system conf?
+Unless it makes sense to keep this to do system configuration?
 - [ ] Consolidate macOS and NixOS configuration.
 - [ ] Look into https://github.com/gvolpe/neovim-flake.
-- [ ] Support home-manager conf on non-NisOS GNU/Linux systems.
+- [ ] Support home-manager configuration on non-NixOS GNU/Linux systems.
 - [ ] Test and document bootstrap in clean NixOS.
 - [ ] Test and document bootstrap in clean macOS.
 - [ ] Look into GitHub actions.
 - [ ] Clean static config files.

-### Searching for a Nix package, an option,...
+### Searching for a Nix package, an option, …

 ```shell
 # Using new "experimental" nix search command